 - Enable Wireless Repeating Function.
-Select the check box for the network to use the wireless repeating function. - Wireless MAC of this router.
+Select the check box for the 2.4 GHz or 5 GHz network to use the wireless repeating function. - Wireless MAC of this router.
 This field displays the MAC address for your router for your reference.
-You need to enter this MAC address in the corresponding Wireless Repeating Function screen of the other access point you are using. - Wireless Repeater.
+You will need to enter this MAC address in the corresponding Wireless Repeating Function screen of the other access point you are using. - Wireless Repeater.
 If your router is the repeater, select this check box.